 This fee will not apply to ATM transactions.

 My favorite store automatically runs my debit card as a debit.
 How can I run it as a credit?

-Usually, it’s a matter of pressing the red or green button on the card machine, depending on the instructions the machine gives.
+Usually, it’s a matter of pressing the red (Cancel) or green (Enter) button on the card machine, depending on the instructions the machine gives.
 Some retailers may handle this differently; ask the cashier if you’re not sure.

 If I keep using my PIN and get charged the fee, will I see a bunch of 25-cent charges on my account?